atifaziz/Fizzler/README.md

 [![NuGet][nuget-badge]][nuget-pkg]
 [![MyGet][myget-badge]][edge-pkgs]

-A .NET library to select items from a node tree based on a CSS selector.
+Fizzler is a .NET Standard 1.0 library; it is a [W3C Selectors (Level 3)][w3cs3] parser and generic selector framework over document hierarchies.

 The [default implementation][fizzhap] is based on [HTMLAgilityPack][hap] and selects from HTML documents.
 The unit tests are based on the jQuery selector engine tests.

-Fizzler supports .NET Standard 1.0 and later versions.

 Contributions are welcome in forms of: